 Increasingly Web applications are under attack, which has companies scrambling to make sure their applications are secure.
-Java applications are not immune to this, unfortunately, but there are steps you can take now to ensure application security -- before attackers set
+Java applications are not immune to this, unfortunately, but there are steps you can take now to ensure application security -- before attackers set their sights on them.

 These articles offer tips and information specific to Java application security.
 They'll help you understand the basics of Java application security and then give you details for approaching this issue.